 Free Microlearning Platform Feature #1 – Mobile Learning

 Smartphone ownership is ubiquitous nowadays and the devices make ideal micro learning platforms.
 While most eLearning LMSs will work on mobile, they’re not optimised for it and usage is fiddly and annoying – which greatly distracts from learning.
 A mobile-optimised LMS makes micro learning a joy to use which in turn makes learning much more effective.
 Furthermore, by leveraging mobile, it’s possible to distribute courseware globally via an app.

 Free Microlearning Platform Feature #2 – Integrated authoring tool

 Traditional eLearning courses see content developed on one platform (often by a third-party creator) before being distributed on different LMS systems.
 It’s often kept in the most-compatible, lowest-common-denominator, file format (usually SCORM) to boost potential market size.
 This means that most modern interactive and engaging features are removed from learning which can dramatically affect effectiveness.
 However, the lack of complexity with microlearning means that an LMS should have an integrated authoring tool that is simple to use (even by non specialists).

-Signup for free & Start exploring today EdApp microlearning platform
+Start exploring today EdApp microlearning platform

 Free Microlearning Platform Feature #3 – Agility